-Appendix C shows how to use MATLAB to fit models to scattered data using the least-squares method.
+Appendix C covers function identification, and shows how to use MATLAB to fit models to scattered data using the least-squares method.

 Appendix D is a self-contained introduction to MATLAB, and it should be read first by anyone unfamiliar with MATLAB if they intend to cover the MATLAB and Simulink sections.
 It also provides a useful review for those students having prior experience with MATLAB.